tessel/t1-contribution-guide/README.md

 Contributing to Tessel
 ==================

-##At a Glance:
+##At a glance:

 Are you trying to get to the root of a bug?
-Here are some common issues:
+Here are some common issues and their responsible repositories:

 - JavaScript and Node.js incompatibility: [runtime]()
 - WiFi transmissions: [firmware]()